 We rely extensively on internally and externally hosted computer systems to process transactions and manage our business, and our business is at risk from and may be impacted by cybersecurity attacks.
 These could include attempts to gain unauthorized access to our data and computer systems.
 Attacks can be both individual and/or highly organized attempts organized by very sophisticated hacking organizations.
 We employ a number of measures to prevent, detect and mitigate these threats.
-While we continue to improve our cybersecurity attack could compromise the confidential information of our employees, customers and vendors to the extent such information exists on our systems.
+While we continue to improve our cybersecurity and take measures to protect our business, there is no guarantee such efforts will be successful in preventing a cyber attack.
+A cybersecurity attack could compromise the confidential information of our employees, customers and vendors to the extent such information exists on our systems.
 A successful attack could disrupt and affect our business operations.